-Praim recently published some introductory articles which outline some of the fundamental principles of Thin Client computing.
+Praim recently published, in #Praim4Beginners, some introductory articles which outline some of the fundamental principles of Thin Client computing.
 To continue this thread, we are now going to expand on the introduction documents with more detail and explore more of the Praim product line.
 This article will explore the importance of management in a Thin Client infrastructure and the role of ThinMan management console.

 Thin Client technology has predominantly existed since the inception virtual desktop computing, be it shared desktop or VDI.
 This computing model has focused on the benefits for the use of centralised desktop delivery with the potential objective of a “no touch” desktop being one of the biggest efficiency gains and objectives.

 Using a thin client as the endpoint will go a long way to achieving this, but to extract the maximum savings and efficiency the end point solution must be centrally managed.
 For this reason, when choosing a Thin Client technology the capabilities of the management tool can achieve the goals of efficiency, effectiveness and scalability for the whole infrastructure.

 Centralised management must provide several essential functions as well as ideally providing additional benefits.
 These essential functions include:

 - Configuration – Defining how the endpoint device connects to the service.

 - Update – Applying firmware and client version changes.